line-break-attack/line-break-attack.github.io/index.markdown

 ## Threat model

 We consider realistic adversaries:
 * _Malicious Server_: Full control of LINE servers; can intercept, modify, replay, or inject messages.
-LSv2 should remain secure even here.
+This captures the case of a compromised or malicious service provider and is the primary threat model for E2EE, LSv2 should remain secure even here.
 * _MitM Adversary_: Network attacker able to observe or modify traffic but without server control.
+The MitM model is relevant when TLS is disabled, bypassed, or compromised.
+Furthermore, an MitM attacker can emulate a malicious server by manipulating metadata.
-* _Malicious User_: Legitimate chat participant who misuses shared keys to forge or replay messages.
+* _Malicious User_: Legitimate participant who misuses their possession of shared (group) keys to manipulate protocol state and break another user’s security properties.

 ## Our results

 We present the following attacks:
-* _Equivocation attacks_: messages can be replayed, reordered, or dropped without the endpoints being aware, violating transcript consistency.
+* __Equivocation attacks__: messages can be replayed, reordered, or dropped without the endpoints being aware, violating transcript consistency.
 This is inherent to the stateless nature of the protocol, which is insufficiently mitigated by easy-to-bypass server-side countermeasures.
-* _Impersonation attacks_: the authorship of messages in one-to-one and group chats can be forged by a malicious user colluding with the adversary.
+* __Impersonation attacks__: the authorship of messages in one-to-one and group chats can be forged by a malicious user colluding with the adversary.
 This is a direct consequence of the way (group) keys are generated and managed in LSv2, and the lack of origin authentication measures.
-* _Plaintext leakage attacks_: there is substantial leakage of plaintext through usability features, such as stickers and URL previews.
+* __Plaintext leakage attacks__: there is substantial leakage of plaintext through usability features, such as stickers and URL previews.
 We observe that these features reveal more plaintext than what is publicly documented about the protocol..

 Combining these attacks, we show how the adversary would theoretically be able to forge communications among a subset of parties in a group chat, or infiltrate a group chat and manipulate its following communication.